Professional production and mixing with an emphasis in rock/pop/indie genres - Let me level up your song!

 Q: What other musicians or music production professionals inspire you?

-A: I am constantly inspired by Jack Antonoff's production work in blending indie, pop, and rock together with the artists Clairo, The 1975, Lorde, Lana Del Rey, Florence + the Machine, and Taylor Swift.
+A: I am constantly inspired by Jack Antonoff's production work in blending indie, pop, and rock together with the artists Clairo, The 1975, Lorde, Sabrina Carpenter, Lana Del Rey, Florence + the Machine, and Taylor Swift.
+Very big fan of the composition and production of Walter Becker and Donald Fagen in Steely Dan, and all of Quincy Jones' career.

 Q: Describe the most common type of work you do for your clients.

-A: Most of my work is mixing/mastering remotely and producing/recording in my home studio.
+A: Most of my work is mixing/mastering remotely and producing/recording at studios in the Atlanta area.

 I was the Mixing/Mastering Engineer, Producer in this production